narmi/cloudwatchmetricbeat/README.md

 make package
 ```

 This will fetch and create all images required for the build process.
-The hole process to finish can take several minutes.
+The whole process to finish can take several minutes.